How Do I Use a Cleanser?

+Washing your face might not be glamorous but it’s very necessary.
 By now, you probably know you should be washing your face twice a day.
 But there’s more to cleansing properly than simply washing once in the morning and once in the evening.
 To complicate matters, some habits that might seem like good ideas, such as washing often and scrubbing hard can harm skin instead of keeping it healthy-looking.
-Let’s take a look at mistakes you may be making when washing your face, and learn how to get the best cleanse.
+It may seem simple, but how do I use a cleanser is one of the most important questions to understand as you put together a skin care routine.
+Let’s take a look at mistakes you may be making when washing your face, and learn how to properly wash your face for the best cleanse.

 Don’t Use Scalding Water

 Hot water can feel fantastic at times, especially in cold weather.
 Unfortunately, it can also dry out the skin, especially skin that’s already sensitive or dry.
-The best water temperature for skin is lukewarm.
-Put a hand under the running water to test it, and don’t splash any water on the face until the stream reaches a temp that’s warm but not hot.
+The best water temperature to wash your face with is lukewarm.
+Put a hand under the running water to test it, and don’t splash any water on the face until the stream reaches a temperature that’s warm but not hot.

 Don’t Scrub Skin Harshly

-Rinsing with water is a good first step, but using a cleanser is necessary to remove dirt, oil, makeup and other buildup that collects on the skin throughout the day.
-To minimize skin irritation, pick a cleanser that is gentle, alcohol-free and non-abrasive.
-Apply the cleanser with fingertips rather than a washcloth, sponge or brush, which can collect bacteria.
+Rinsing with water is a good first step, but using a facial cleanser is necessary to remove dirt, oil, makeup and other buildup that collects on the skin throughout the day.
+To minimize skin irritation, pick a facial cleanser that is gentle, alcohol-free and non-abrasive like Garnier The Gentle Sulfate-Free Cleanser.
+Apply the facial cleanser with fingertips rather than a washcloth, sponge or brush, which can collect bacteria.

 More is not necessarily better when it comes to face washing.
-In fact, the American Academy of Dermatology recommends limiting washing to about twice a day and after heavy sweating.
-Consistent, gentle washing can make a real difference in the appearance of your skin, and all it takes is water and cleanser.
+In fact, the American Academy of Dermatology recommends limiting face washing to twice a day and after heavy sweating.
+Consistent, gentle washing can make a real difference in the appearance of your skin, and all it takes is water and a facial cleanser.

 Daily Exfoliating Cleanser